 Salads are fun when they balance flavors and textures.
 Pear and walnut salad brings sweet and crunch together.

-Mix sliced pears, toasted walnuts, arugula, and blue cheese.
+Mix sliced pears, toasted walnuts, arugula, and blue cheese (Bosc or Bartlett pears work well for texture and sweetness).
 The creamy cheese contrasts with the crisp pear.

 For dressing, whisk olive oil, balsamic vinegar, and a pinch of salt.
 We add it just before serving for freshness.